mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 })
 ```

-- `strategy` is the function that performs the aggregation over the projections
+- `strategy` is the function that performs the aggregation over the Projections
 - `mapper` is the function that takes as input the raw aggregation result and maps the data to the final Single View
 - `validator` is the validation function which determines if the Single View is valid (and thus inserted or updated in Mongo) or not (and thus deleted)
-- `singleViewKeyGetter` is the function that, given the projections changes identifier, returns the data used as selector to find the Single View document on Mongo to update or delete
+- `singleViewKeyGetter` is the function that, given the Projections changes identifier, returns the data used as selector to find the Single View document on Mongo to update or delete
 - `upsertFnSv` is the function that updates or inserts the Single View to the Single Views collection on Mongo
 - `deleteSingleView` is the function that deletes the Single View from the Single Views collection on Mongo.
 It uses the `deleteSV` function exported by the library.

 :::note
 The `deleteSV` function makes a *real delete* of the document on MongoDB.
-So, unlike the **projections** deletion, it does *not* make a virtual delete.
+So, unlike the **Projections** deletion, it does *not* make a virtual delete.
 :::

 The value of `upsertFnSv` is based on the `UPSERT_STRATEGIES` environment variable.
 If its value is *update*, then the *updateOrInsertSV* function exported by the library is used, otherwise the function *replaceOrInsertSV* is used instead.
 The default upsert strategy is *replace*.